konker/JExpEng/DESIGN.md

 https://facebook.github.io/planout/
 - UniformChoice(choices=['foo', 'bar'])

+- Should we be looking at something like combinatronics rather than reinventing it?
+    - *LOOK INTO THIS*

 - Is JExpEng backed by sqlite?
     - the design does seem to resemble a SQL schema
         - not sure if this is a good thing at this stage